 She has been the number one woman in her son’s life for a while.

 You are now about to take that mantle.

-As she observes you, she is picking out quirks and mannerisms that she may or may not agree with.
+As she observes you, she is picking out quirks and mannerisms that she does or doesn’t agree with.

 In her mind, she knows what is best for her son.

 After all, she raised him and knows what he responds to.

 When she observes that you go about performing a particular task in a different style than she does, she takes note of that.

 As she observes you from time to time, she is doing a mental checklist of what she approves and disapproves of.

 In other words, she feels like she is in healthy competition with you.

 There is a part of her that is truly anxious about seemingly losing the primary attention of her son to you.